inthrip/cse15l-lab-reports/Lab-Report-3.md

 ## Part 2: Researching Commands
 The command I chose to use was grep, I chose grep because it felt both very intuitive and essential during our lab.
 For reference, find-results.txt just includes all the files and directories from technical.
 1. Useful command-line -v:
    -v is called invert match, and will exlude and matching lines.
-I found information on it at grep --help
+I found information on it at grep --help.
+I also found more info about -v from https://www.geeksforgeeks.org/grep-command-in-unixlinux/
    ~~~
    $ grep -v ".txt" find-results.txt
    technical/